No, Bari Weiss is not “Just Asking Questions”

 As far as I know, the dean never came to observe the class.
 But I think the “call in the dean” episode is illuminating.

 It was a popular topic.
 Lots of students, including apolitical ones, talked about this, and how absurd it was.
+I talked to pro-Israel students who were fiercely opposed to Massad’s take on policy, but who thought it was ridiculous to bring in a dean.
 Maybe it was naive of me, but I couldn’t have predicted in a million years that students would try to make such a transparently ridiculous claim; there were class sessions where students who disagreed with Massad did what seemed like half the talking!

-Massad’s actual crime, it was crystal clear to me at the time, wasn’t that he silenced anyone’s voice, but that, quite simply, he was a pain in the ass to argue against.
+Massad’s actual crime, it was crystal clear to me at the time, wasn’t that he silenced anyone’s voice, but that, quite simply, he was a pain in the ass to argue against, on a topic that mattered so much to so many students.
 He would bring many arguments back to his supporting the right of Palestinian people to live and own land where their families had owned land for centuries, and he backed up his position with erudition and eloquence.

 To understand why that seemingly innocuous combination was making those who disagreed with him try to appeal to a higher authority, you have to understand what I think is a core contradiction in liberal Judaism, between equal rights and Jewish nationalism.